msalemor/azure-dr-strategies/README.md

 ### 4.1 - Determine your SLA requirements

+- This is an important decision, is the solution critical and needs to be available 24/7 or is it a non-critical system that could be down for a number of hours with causing any impact?

 ### 4.2 - Define your RTO & RPO

 ### 4.3 - Calculate Compound SLA

-- Don't forget about SLAs for infrastructure componets (VNEts, Application Gateways, Firewall, etc.).
+- Account for infrastructure componets (VNEts, Application Gateways, Firewall, etc.).
-- What about dependecies to on-prem systems?.
+- Account for on-prem dependencies?
-- Offered SLA may not improved with multi-zone deployment and does not guard against a region wide outage.
+- Offered SLA may not improved with multi-zone deployment, and does not guard against a region wide outage.

-### 4.4 - Build for resiiency and self-healing
+### 4.4 - Build for resiliency and self-healing

 - Resiliency design patterns
 - Application resiliency design patterns